atomicscale/youtube-dl/ESOF-Docs/ENTREGA3.md

 ##Introduction to Software Architecture and the 4+1 Architectural View Model
-  In this report we continue our review of this project's software architecture, taking a look at the design choices the developers took overtime and hopefully getting a better understanding of how they influenced the project either in a positive or negative way.
+  In this report we continue our review of this project's software architecture by taking a look at the design choices the developers took over the time and hopefully getting a better understanding of how they influenced the project either in a positive or negative way.
-  We payed close attention to the implementation of any architectural pattern in this project, an [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) is a great strategy for the development of a project since it provides a standardized solution for a recurring problem.
-In this manner we took a look at the architecture of **Youtube-dl** and couldn't quite match any specific [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) however what we concluded was that it implemented some sort of hybrid design.
-We believe that this maybe be a result of the change in command and redirection of the project after [Ricardo Gonzalez](https://github.com/rg3) left, and a whole restructuring began.
+  We payed close attention to the implementation of any architectural pattern in this project: An [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) is a great strategy for the development of a project since it provides a standardized solution for a recurring problem.
+In this manner we took a look at the architecture of **Youtube-dl** and couldn't quite match any specific [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) however, we concluded that it implemented some sort of hybrid design.
+We believe that this maybe be a result of the change in command and redirection of the project after [Ricardo Gonzalez](https://github.com/rg3) left, and then a whole restructuring began.
   This hybrid stucture we observed comes from the fact that the whole program runs as a combination of modules that are executed thanks to a script, that script being **Youtube-dl** and makes it have some of the characteristics of a Repository.
 However the way it the inputs from several modules are transmited into others without a layered architecture, just a continuous data flow to execute the required funcionts leaves it much closer to a pipe and filters sort of architecture.
   So without neglecting any we believe this project follows this sort of hybrid between the two architectures.